 We investigate how people learn and use research to improve learning opportunities for all.

-Learning sciences focuses on the why, what, and how of learning in school and out-of-school.
-By partnering with educators to study and design new learning approaches, resources and policies, we make learning better.
+Learning sciences research focuses on the why, what, and how of learning in and out of school.
+By partnering with educators to study and design new learning approaches, resources, and policies, we make learning better.